...

 • blue – customers that are still with us

 Notice that most churn can be seen in the tenure 0-5 months, and then again for tenure 50-55 months.
-Already some valuable info for customer success team.
+Already some valuable info for your customer success team.

 Predicting Churn feature importance